-There was some attempt to develop the brand name ‘Hudnutine’ as in Hudnutine Face Powder, Hudnutine Rice Powder, Hudnutine Toilet Cerate, Royal Hudnutine Toilet Water, Hudnutine Tooth Paste and Hudnutine Tooth Wash but in general Richard followed the perfume tradition of basing his names on a key ingredient or extract.
+Hudnut made some attempt to develop the brand name ‘Hudnutine’ as in Hudnutine Face Powder, Hudnutine Rice Powder, Hudnutine Toilet Cerate, Royal Hudnutine Toilet Water, Hudnutine Tooth Paste and Hudnutine Tooth Wash but in general he followed the perfume tradition which based names on a key ingredient or extract in the cosmetic.

-Richard Hudnut’s primary interest was in making perfumes equal to those from Grasse, France.
-However, knowing that price was also important he helped – through his chairmanship of the Committee of Importations and Undervaluations for the Manufacturing Perfumer’s Association – reduce competition from foreign perfumes by securing legislation that allowed raw materials for perfumes into the United States tariff free but increased the duty on overseas manufactured perfumes.
+Richard Hudnut’s primary interest was in making perfumes equal to those produced in France.
+However, knowing that price was also important he helped – through his chairmanship of the Committee of Importations and Undervaluations for the Manufacturing Perfumer’s Association – reduce competition from foreign perfumes by securing legislation that allowed raw materials for perfumes into the United States to be free from tariff but increased the duty on overseas manufactured perfumes.

-A number of the early Richard Hudnut skin creams were referred to as cerates, Violet Create and Hudnutine Toilet Cerate being good examples.
-However, by 1915, Richard Hudnut had largely replaced these with cold and vanishing creams, bringing his products more into line with other companies like Pond’s.
+Early Richard Hudnut skin creams included cerates, glycerine creams, cucumber creams.
+By 1915, Richard Hudnut many of these were replaced with cold and vanishing creams, bringing his products more into line with other companies like Pond’s.